 Identity thieves armed with the information above and other PII they gather from the dark web could do a lot of damage in your name.
 For example, if someone impersonating you commits a crime and gives police your name and contact details, you could unwittingly have arrest warrants out in your name or a criminal record you didn’t earn.

 If a cybercriminal gets a hold of your information through a public records leak, they could access your other accounts, even bank, credit card, and other financial resources, and drain them before you find out.
 If the identity thief charges a ton of debt in your name, you could have liens, bankruptcies, lawsuits, and other court files exposed online that aren’t even yours.
 Public records exposure could ruin your reputation as well as damage your credit.
 Typically, it takes months and sometimes even years to fix the problem of identity theft.
-Along with identity theft, some other dangers of public records exposure include:

 The threat of identity theft is enormous right now, and you must protect yourself.
-One of the best ways to stay on top of your identity profile is to constantly monitor your personal information, public records, and other data from exposure.
+One of the best ways to stay on top of your identity profile is to constantly monitor your identity and personal information, public records, and other data from exposure.

 We scour the internet and monitor data broker and data reseller websites looking for your information.
 If we find your information breached, leaked, or exposed online, we will send you a notification so you can take quick action and fix it before you suffer financial losses or other damages due to identity theft.
 We can also show you how to opt out of these websites to remove your data to keep your information private.